Cultural similarities connect Maui and central Wisconsin.

 - Local, sustainable, farm-to-table initiatives and restaurants

-- Numerous organic farming operations for important agricultural products (dairy, corn, and soy in Wisconsin; sugar cane, coffee, and pineapple in Maui)
+- Numerous farming operations for important agricultural products (dairy, corn, and soy in Wisconsin; sugar cane, coffee, and pineapple in Maui)

 - Educational tracks—at the universities of Wisconsin–Stevens Point and Hawai‘i Maui College—designed to teach sustainability and how to balance natural resources with human needs